Differences Between CPA and CS

-- First of all, CPA and CS are completely different course and their approaches are also very different.
+- First of all, the CPA and CS are entirely different courses, and their approaches are also very different.
 So, if you get overwhelmed about which path to choose, think what makes you fly – quantitative skills or qualitative aptitude?
-If we put in better way it would what would like better Mathematics or English?
-It may sound silly but if you go for CPA, the main emphasis is on quantitative skills whereas CS emphasises on both soft and hard skills.
+If we put in a better way, would it what would like better Mathematics or English?
+If you go for CPA, the main emphasis is on quantitative skills, whereas CS emphasizes soft and hard skills.

-- Don’t decide the course on the basis of ease and fees.
-Choose because you feel the course will add more value to you.
+- Don’t decide the course based on ease and fees.
+Choose because you feel the system will add more value to you.
 Talk to people who have already done both of them and then decide on your own.

-It’s difficult to choose often.
-Thus, we have articulated all the details about CPA vs CS for your perusal.
+It isn’t easy to choose often.
+Thus, we have articulated all the details about CPA vs. CS for your perusal.
 Have a close look.
 Look at each of the courses.
 And then choose the one which suits you best.

 - CPA is a globally recognized course.
-Once you’re able to complete the course, you would be able to advise all domains of businesses and you would be treated as an authority in the field of accounting for public enterprises.
-Pursing CPA will help you craft customizable solutions for all sorts of business and organizations.
+Once you’re able to complete the time, you would be able to advise all domains of businesses, and you would be treated as an authority in the field of accounting for public enterprises.
+Pursing CPA will help you craft customizable solutions for all sorts of businesses and organizations.

 - Only 20% of accountants join public enterprises.
 So, you can think that if you want to do CPA, your market is narrower than all other accountants.
 But the thing is all public enterprises prefer CPA over other accountants as CPA can understand public accounting much better than any other accounting professional.

-For more details you can have a look at this- Nuts & Bolts of CPA Exam
+For more details, you can look at this- Nuts & Bolts of the CPA Exam.

 What is Company Secretary (CS)?